openconfig/gnmic/docs/user_guide/HA.md

   # locker is used to configure the KV store used for
   # service registration, service discovery, leader election and targets locks
   locker:
-    # type of locker, only consul is supported currently
+    # type of locker: consul, k8s, or redis
     type: consul
     # address of the locker server
     address: localhost:8500